 - Training and scaffolding of skills (e.g., research methods, research ethics, preparation for dissemination)

-- Wage Rates for student researchers: Minimum wage ($7.25) to $8.00 is preferred for beginning undergraduate researchers; more advanced researchers can be paid more, up to $10.00.
+- Wage Rates for student researchers: Suggested pay rate for beginning undergraduate researchers is up to $10.00/hr; more advanced researchers can be paid more, to the faculty mentor's discretion.
 During the academic year it is reasonable for students to work 5 to 8 hours per week, i.e., 75 to 120 hours per semester; more work during Winterim and Interim is possible, but must be specified in the budget explanation

 - Travel and Supplies: please indicate how cost totals are calculated.